 "It's my own fault.
 I crushed my inspiration."

-Joey was beginning to lose patience.
-Mako was being difficult.
-But he knew yelling at his opponent wouldn't help.
+Joey let out a groan of frustration.
+Mako was trying his patience with how difficult he was being, but he knew yelling at his opponent wouldn't help.
 "That's not true.
 You don't need that card."

 "You've already got what you need.
 It's been inside you this entire duel," continued Joey.
 "You don't need some freaky looking fisherman sitting on a shark to inspire you.
 Do you hear what I'm saying?"